UVM Writing Centers

 Body

 At the end of the interview, the student will receive a tutor application form.
 If they're interested in applying, they can submit the application form plus a sample of their writing.
-Tutors are selected and notified prior to registration during the spring semester so that they will be able to register for English 2790 when signing up for fall classes.
+Tutors are selected in early April and given a registration override for English 2790, Tutoring Writing (3 credits).

 Need More Information?